ichi4096/vivado-on-silicon-mac/README.md

 ### Usage
 To start Vivado, simply open the Launch_Vivado app.
 It might take a while for the Docker container to start in the background and for Vivado to launch.
 Additionally, a terminal window will launch.
 It runs the XVC server as described below and is necessary for programming the FPGAs and closes when Vivado is closed.

-If you want to exchange files with the Vivado instance, you need to store them inside the "vivado-on-silicon-mac" folder.
+If you want to exchange files with the Vivado instance, you need to store them inside the "vivado-on-silicon-mac-main" folder.
 Inside Vivado, the files will be accessible via the "/home/user" folder.

 Clipboard copy & paste works with Ctrl-C and Ctrl-V.